Informed Consent for Teletherapy and Online Therapy

 2) Risks and Limits of Teletherapy

 • Risks to confidentiality: Since teletherapy sessions take place outside of the therapist’s private office, there is potential for other people to overhear sessions if you are not in a private place during the session.
 On my end, I will take reasonable steps to ensure your privacy.
-It is important for you to make sure you find a private place for our session where you will not be interrupted.
+You need to make sure you find a private place for our session where you will not be interrupted.
 It is also important for you to protect the privacy of our session on your cell phone or other device.
 You should participate in therapy only while in an area where other people are not present and cannot overhear the conversation.
 Using headphones can also help protect your privacy.

 • Issues related to technology: Technology may stop working during a session, other people might be able to get access to our private conversation, or stored data could be accessed by unauthorized people or companies.